notzippy/repo-tool/README.md

     repo-tool init -u git@github.com/notzippy/some_test_manifest.git

 and volia you have a project folder with your repository tree nicely checked out in it.
-Besides `repo init` and `repo sync` `repo status` is also supported to let you know what state all the repositories are in.
+Besides `repo-tool init` and `repo-tool sync` `repo-tool status` is also supported to let you know what state all the repositories are in.

+Your manifest file can have different branches, based on your manifest branch you can checkout different branches for your project.
+For example look at this [manifest](https://github.com/notzippy/revel-manifest/blob/master/default.xml) and this [one](https://github.com/notzippy/revel-manifest/blob/develop/default.xml).
+If you have initialized the repo with the first you can switch to the develop branch (of the manifest, which will automatically switch all the projects to the appropriate branch as well).
+Like this

+    repo-tool sync -b develop

 Future work to do (in no particular order)
 1. Support committing all or list of repositories